patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 PatternFly symbols are designed to be as flexible and adaptable as possible.
 As such, designers should avoid detaching symbols from the library.
 However, there are rare instances where this may be necessary.
 Just know that once a symbol is detached, that symbol will no longer automatically update with new releases.

 <img src="./img/symbol-library.png" alt=""></img>

+### Getting the design kit

+The PatternFly design kit was originally developed for [Sketch users](#sketch-users), but is now available for use through [any design tool](#using-other-design-tools).

+#### Download the font
+PatternFly currently uses Red Hat Text and Red Hat Display.
+To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
+Then select all files in the "TTF" folder and double-click.
+This will install them onto your computer locally.

 ### Using Sketch